IEdiong/MIMLoan/README.md

 # MIM Loan Application Portal

-This project is a web application portal for managing loan applications, built with Blazor Server and backed by a .NET 9 API and a MySQL database.
+This project is a web application portal for managing loan applications, built with Blazor Server and backed by a .NET 9, Entity Framework Core and a MySQL database.
 It provides a platform for users to apply for loans and for administrators to manage the application process.

 ## Installation and Setup